replaceitem/symbol-chat/README.md

 <img src="https://raw.githubusercontent.com/replaceitem/symbol-chat/master/images/icon.png" align="right" width="128px"/>

-This client side mod allows you to paste special characters into the chat, on signs and in the anvil text box.
+This client side mod allows you to paste special characters into the chat, on signs, books, and in the anvil text box.
-It also has support for a customizable kaomoji list.
+It also has support for a customizable symbol and kaomoji list.
 Additionally, you can select a unicode font that is supported by minecraft, and your typed text will automatically get converted into the supported characters.
-All symbols are supported by minecraft, meaning everyone can see them, without needing the mod on their client and the server.
+All symbols are unifont symbols supported by minecraft, meaning all other players can see them without needing the mod on their client or the server.

 ## Config